CHARTER FLIGHTS: PASSENGER INFORMATION & FAQ’S

 - What are the weather considerations and operational parameters?

-- Are private terminals available for arrival/departures and is there an additional charge?
+- Are private terminals available for arrivals/departures and is there an additional charge?

 - Are the pilots sufficiently experienced and are your executives/family in competent hands?

 - Are Australian aviation standards world’s best practice?

 - What standard of maintenance is the aircraft subjected to?

 - Are you able to gain access to the Air Operators Certificates (AOC)/Insurances/Certificate of Compliance/Pilot Records etc.

 - And the list goes on….